 Section 30 is a requirement within the Teaching Council Act, 2001 that a teacher has to be registered in order to be paid salary from public funds.
 The Minister for Education and Skills commenced Section 30 on 28 January 2014.

 Frequently Asked Questions

-Even if you are not currently working as a teacher, you should keep your name on the register, so that should you be offered a teaching job, you can start as soon as possible.
-If you let your registration lapse at any time, you will have to re-register at least four months in advance of starting work as a teacher again, in accordance with Section 31(5) of The Teaching Council Act, 2001 and The Teaching Council [Registration] Regulations 2009.
-To re-register, you will have to submit relevant transcripts and other documentation, and undergo Garda vetting.
+Even if you are not currently working as a teacher, you should keep your name on the Register, so that when you are offered a teaching job, you can start as soon as possible.
+If you let your registration lapse at any time, you will have to re-register at least four months in advance of starting work as a teacher again.
+This means that a standard registration application form and Garda Vetting Form must be completed in all cases.
+If a teacher has previously provided relevant qualification transcripts, he/she need not submit them a second time.

 Please also note that the State Examinations Commission require all teachers employed as Examination Superintendents to be registered with the Council.